rrnyquist/ebenezer/_Scripture/ESV/60_I_Peter.md

 for All flesh is like grass and all its glory like the flower of grass.
 The grass withers, and the flower falls, ^0124

-but the word of the Lord remains forever.
-And this word is the good news that was preached to you. ^0125
+but the word of the Lord remains forever.And this word is the good news that was preached to you. ^0125

 So put away all malice and all deceit and hypocrisy and envy and all slander. ^0201

-Like newborn infants, long for the pure spiritual milk, that by it you may grow up into salvation— ^0202
+Like newborn infants, long for the pure spiritual milk, that by it you may grow up to salvation-- ^0202

 if indeed you have tasted that the Lord is good. ^0203